matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 The login API returns two additional fields:

-- `expires_in`: The lifetime in seconds of the access token.
+- `expires_in_ms`: The lifetime in milliseconds of the access token.
 - `refresh_token`: The refresh token, which can be used to obtain new access tokens.

 ### Token refresh API